kirillkovalenko/nssm/README.txt

 Usage
 -----
 In the usage notes below, arguments to the program may be written in angle brackets and/or square brackets.  <string> means you must insert the appropriate string and [<string>] means the string is optional.
 See the examples below...

+Note that everywhere <servicename> appears you may substitute the service's display name.

 Installation using the GUI